pblack/docs/content/developing-with-hugo/environments.md

 This allows you to set up conditional code in your layouts in order to handle paths, content, or functionality dependant on a specific environment.

-This variable is accessible in your templates as `{{ jekyll.environment }}`.
+This variable is accessible in your templates with the `getenv` function: `{{ getenv "ENVIRONMENT" }}`.

 The values are:

 ```
-Local environment: "development"
+Local environment: undefined
 Staging environment: "staging"
 Production environment: "production"

 ```

+**Note:** in Hugo the local environment variable is undefined because Hugo does not set this environment variable by default.